A Packing List

 And don't neglect to include such information in your backup strategy.

-If you're a reader, travel prepared; reasonably priced books in your preferred language are not always easy to come by in foreign countries (you can sometimes get help in this regard via the modest but useful English Language Bookshops database at eslbase.com).
+If you're a reader, travel prepared; reasonably priced books in your preferred language are not always easy to come by in foreign countries.

 Choose paperbacks with dense print, and discard (or trade!) them as you go; many B&Bs and hostels offer small "trading libraries" for this purpose.
 I've seen particularly zealous minimalists tear out and discard book chapters after they've read them!

-Finally, if you can find your preferred reading material in electronic format, enjoy a display screen presentation, are prepared to deal with the necessary battery recharging, and/or have a need to carry a large number of texts, the newer e-book readers may offer an appealing alternative.
-Be sure to consider the economics: remember that e-titles not in the public domain can't (legally) be shared, traded, or resold, so are generally more expensive than traditional books.
-If you decide on this approach, make certain that your chosen reader will function in the environments in which you like to read (many cannot be read in direct sunlight, for example, so would not work well on a beach).
+Finally, if your preferred reading material is available in electronic format, and especially if you wish to carry a large number of texts, e-book readers offer an appealing alternative.
+If you decide on this approach, make certain that your chosen reader will function in the environments in which you like to read (some cannot be read in direct sunlight, for example, so would not work well on a beach).
+Amazon's superb Kindle Paperwhite (pictured here) has long been the model to beat; it comes in several versions, but the standard one is best for most people.

 Tyvek postal envelopelarge envelopes